TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 ### 3. Installing the C/C++ SDK and Visual Studio Code for the Raspberry Pi Pico under Windows 8.1

 This is based on the shell and also Visual Studio Code build methods as explained in [**Working with the Raspberry Pi Pico with Windows and C/C++**](https://www.element14.com/community/community/raspberry-pi/blog/2021/01/24/working-with-the-raspberry-pi-pico-with-windows), and also the three part series [**Adventures with the Raspberry Pi Pico**](https://www.element14.com/community/people/neilk/blog), on Windows 8.1 (32 bit), and was completed in about two hours - details are as given below.
+It is recommeded that even if a 64-bit Windows system is used all the 32-bit files as described below should still be used.

 <p align="left">
 <img src="images/win81-1.png" width="300" />